Septh/rollup-plugins/plugins/fast-typescript/README.md

 You should also run `tsc --noEmit` sometime in your build steps to double check.

 ### (other warnings: TODO)

-## Considerations
-Why let Rollup do the tree-shaking and bundling?, you may ask.

-IMHO, Rollup is still the best at tree-shaking and bundling.
-It offers the more control on what can be done and, when configured properly, emits the best code possible with very little if no bloat.

-So the choice here is to trade some speed in the bundling phase in exchange for power and precision.
-I believe this is a reasonable choice.

-Also, if you want to have `esbuild` do the bundling...
-Why use Rollup in the first place?

 ## License